 The Cradle Will Rock is a play about unions, it is a play about capitalism and, most importantly, it is a play about the prostitution of the mind, body and soul.
 It takes place in Steel Town, USA, and follows Moll, a prostitute in the traditional sense of the word, who is taken to jail along with the Liberty Committee, a conglomeration of prominent town figures who have joined the man who “owns steel and everything else”: Mr. Mister.
 The play was first produced under the umbrella of the Federal Theatre Project (FTP) during the Great Depression and as Hallie Flanagan, the head of the FTP, put it, Marc Blitzstein’s The Cradle Will Rock is not just “a play set to music, but a music-plus-play equaling something new and better than either.”

 One summer, a 1980s Lego Spaceman showed up and accompanied me on a road trip around the USA.
 He asked me if I would memorialise his adventures in a classic holiday photo album....so I did.

 Theatre and film is what I do.
 It's what I do for work and generally what I do with my spare time involves some aspects of either film or theatre.
-Whether it's directing a play at university between essay deadlines, shooting a time-lapse out the window of a train, designing a poster for a friend's shows, or just filming something beautiful and editing the footage into something quiet and slow.
+Whether it's directing a play at university between essay deadlines, shooting a time-lapse out the window of a train, designing a poster for a friend's show, or just filming something beautiful and editing the footage into quiet and slow little piece.
 Even when I'm reading a book about, say, economics, my mind is constantly trying to connect the dots between the information I'm gleaning from its pages and how I can bring this knowledge to the stage or screen in a meaningful way.